Sustainable Energy

 Promote the replicability and the ability to scale of the companies we support

-Three Funds.
+Two Funds.
 One Goal.

 H-REFF (Honduras Renewable Energy Financing Facility) & CABEF (Caribbean Basin Sustainable Energy Fund) are two funds that co-invest as a single fund in renewable energy + energy efficiency projects and companies that deliver solid financial returns and positive environmental and social impacts that contribute to the Sustainable Development Goals (SDGs).